 - Seborrhea oleosa, a skin condition that causes itchiness, redness and hair loss

-The most important thing to understand about caring for a Himalayan is the need for daily grooming.
-That long, beautiful coat doesn’t stay clean and tangle-free on its own.
-It must be gently but thoroughly combed every day, and regular bathing—at least once a month—is a good idea.
+The most important thing to understand about caring for a Himalayan cat is that they require daily grooming.
+Their long, beautiful coat does not stay clean and tangle-free on its own.
+It must be gently but thoroughly combed every day, and regular bathing (at least once a month) is a good idea.

 Another factor to consider is the litter box issue.
 Litter may become lodged in a Himalayan’s paws or coat.
-If the cat and the litter box aren’t kept scrupulously clean, a Himmie is more likely than most to just stop using the box.
+If the cat and the litter box are not kept scrupulously clean, a Himmie is more likely than most to just stop using the box.

 Excessive tearing can be a problem in this breed, so wipe the corners of the eyes clean daily to prevent under-eye stains from forming.
 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.

-It’s a good idea to keep a Himalayan as an indoor-only cat.
-He’s not a scrapper and would fare poorly against other cats, dogs, coyotes and the other dangers that face cats who go outdoors.
+It is a good idea to keep a Himalayan cat as an indoor-only cat.
+They are not scrappers and would fare poorly against other cats, dogs, coyotes, and the other dangers that face cats who go outdoors.
 Himalayans who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

-In all respects but coat pattern, the Himalayan shares the Persian’s sweet expression and soft round lines.
+The Himalayan cat shares the Persian’s sweet expression and soft round lines.
 It has a large, round head; large, round eyes; a short nose; full cheeks; and small ears with rounded tips.
-The head is supported by a short, thick neck and a deceptively sturdy, muscular body—a type known as “cobby.”
-A Himalayan’s legs are short, thick and strong with large, round, firm paws.
+The head is supported by a short, thick neck and a deceptively sturdy, muscular body.
+Its legs are short, thick, and strong with large, round, firm paws.
 The tail is short but proportional to the length of the cat’s body.

-A long, thick, shiny coat with a fine texture completes the Himalayan’s look.
-It’s long all over the body and includes an immense ruff around the neck, a deep frill between the front legs, long ear and toe tufts, and a full “brush,” or tail.
+A Himalayan’s coat is long, thick, shiny, and fine-textured.
+It is long all over the body and includes an immense ruff around the neck, a deep frill between the front legs, long ear and toe tufts, and a full “brush,” or tail.

 Children And Other Pets